 The next day, skim off any scum that has formed at the surface and discard.
 Finely chop the rosemary leaves.

-Meanwhile, prepare the dressing by whisking the tahini and lemon juice with a pinch of salt and pepper.
+Meanwhile, prepare the dressing by whisking the tahini, olive oil and lemon juice with a pinch of salt and pepper.
 Gradually add the water, continuing to whisk, until you have a smooth, creamy sauce.
 Set aside.

-When the aubergine is cooked, add the garlic and spices and fry for 2 minutes, stirring to combine.
+When the aubergine is cooked, add the garlic, tomato puree and spices and fry for 2 minutes, stirring to combine.

-Add the tomato puree and chopped tomatoes and cook for a further 5 minutes, reducing any juices until you have a thick mixture.
-Generously season with salt and pepper.
+Add the chopped tomatoes and cook for a further 5 minutes, reducing any juices until you have a thick mixture.
+Taste and generously season with salt and pepper.

 Leave the pan on a low heat to keep warm while you prepare the farinata.

-Heat an oven proof frying pan over a high heat.
-Add ¼ of the oil and turn the pan to coat the base and all sides.
+Heat an oven proof, wide based frying pan over a high heat.
+Add 1tbsp of oil and turn the pan to coat the base and all sides.

 Serve warm with a large serving of the spiced aubergine, the tahini dressing and chopped parsley.